alanng10/class-lang/Info/Article/Module/a.md

 1 executable file is for execution with console input and output in a command prompt.
 Another executable file is for execution without console input and output and without command prompt.
 The executable files can be executed in any working directory.

-Modules read and write files in their data directories with paths that relative to their data directories.
-Modules files in their data directories are not open to other modules by builtin infra.